radiomicsgroup/liver-SALSA/README.md

 ## Citation
-The paper currently under review, a preprint version of the article is available at http://dx.doi.org/10.2139/ssrn.4890104
+The paper is currently under review, a preprint version of the article is available at http://dx.doi.org/10.2139/ssrn.4890104

 If you have questions please contact Dr. Raquel Perez-Lopez (rperez@vhio.net), Maria Balaguer (mbalaguer@vhio.net) or Adrià Marcos (adriamarcos@vhio.net).